naturehike cloud up review

 Naturehike Cloud Up Review

-Although we briefly tested the 2-man version, this field test will refer mostly to the Naturehike Cloud Up 3, which we have used extensively for about 3 years, from the Arctic Circle to the heat of Southern African savannah.
+Although we briefly tested the 2-man version, this field test will refer mostly to the Naturehike Cloud Up 3, which we have used extensively for about 3 years, from the Arctic Circle to the heat of the Southern African savannah.

 How to set up a Naturehike Cloud Up tent

-The poles are all connected in one single bundle: a central rod that keeps the roof up and splits into two diagonal poles both at the front end (longer rods) and at the back (shorter).
-A short, perpendicular pole is hinged at the center of the long central pole and has the function of tensing the upper end of the tent.
+The poles are all connected in one single bundle: a central rod that keeps the roof up and splits into two diagonal poles, both at the front end (longer rods) and at the back (shorter).

 The inner fly is then connected to the poles with simple plastic hooks (recently upgraded to double-sided hooks).
 Those lift the inner mesh and put the tent in shape.

-Is the Naturehike Cloud Up really waterproof?
+Is the Naturehike Cloud Up waterproof?

-The short answer is yes, the proper answer will require a few more words.
-We slept in our Cloud-Up under the most hectic thunderstorms and downpours and never experienced any leak of the sort, that’s during the course of three whole years, so I would say the waterproofness is quite durable!
+We slept in our Cloud-Up through the most hectic thunderstorms and downpours and never experienced any leaks of the sort for three whole years, so I would say the waterproofness is quite durable!

-What we mention about condensation in the 3-season VS 4-season paragraph below though, is especially true for the tent floor, both for the skirt and the non-skirted version.
+What we mention about condensation in the 3-season VS 4-season paragraph below, though, is especially true for the tent floor, both for the skirt and the non-skirted version.

-If put at direct content with even slightly wet ground, condensation will happen and you’ll have a wet tent floor.
-That’s one of the two main reasons why you should always use the included footprint when pitching your tent on a natural surface – the other reason is obviously to protect the tent floor from being punctured, which will compromise the overall performance.
+That’s one of the two main reasons you should always use the included footprint when pitching your tent on a natural surface: the other is to protect the tent floor from punctures, which will compromise overall performance.

 Cloud Up against the wind